 These FAQs answer questions often answered by the admissions staff, but many prospective students may not know to ask.
-Once a prospective student reviews information about the law school, these FAQs are a resource to answer common questions that arise.
 If your question is not answered, please contact the Admissions office, and a member of our staff will be happy to assist.

-- Does West Virginia University offer specializations with the JD program?
+Does West Virginia University offer specializations within the JD program?

 Yes.
-WVU Law currently offers two areas of concentration: 1) Energy and Sustainable Development Law; and 2) Public Interest Law.
+WVU Law currently offers four areas of concentration: 1) Energy and Sustainable Development Law; 2) Public Interest Law; 3) International Law; and 4) Labor and Employment Law.

 March 1st is the date the admissions office must receive the application, personal statement, application fee, and the CAS Report (includes letters of recommendations and transcripts).
 It is the applicant’s responsibility to ensure that the College of Law receives all application materials and CAS has received all transcripts and letters of recommendations.